NivedSuresh/BAINSIGHT/Readme.md

 **Proposed Approach:**

-1. **Role of Redis Cluster:**
+1. **Role of ScyllaDB:**

-        * Each market update is persisted/rewritten in the cluster.
-        * This data is the current state of the Market and can also be used for SOR/GTT/Stop Loss Orders by other services.
-        * Estimated size per update: 80 bytes (object + key).
+        * Market Data Snapshot persistance/History Persistnace.

 2. **Role of Hazelcast Embedded cache**

-        * Efficent and Secure distribued locking using FencedLock.
-        * Trending/Gainers/Losers (Tickers) are persisted and can be used by the UI during Homepage Initialization.
+        * Low latency Leader election.
+All nodes will listen to the UDP feeds and will have their state upto date but only the leader would stream the tick updates to the UserService and take snapshots of the OrderBook.

-3. **Cron Job for Aggregation:**
+4. **Cron Job for Aggregation:**

-        * A cron job runs every 10 minutes to aggregate data from Redis.
+        * A cron job runs every 1 minute to aggregate data from Redis.
         * This aggregation could involve:
-        * Creating new candlestick objects representing the last 10 minutes.
+        * Creating new candlestick objects representing the last minute.
         * Calculating relevant market insights (e.g., symbol deviation within the last hour).

-4. **Further Aggregation with NoSQL:**
+5. **Further Aggregation with TimeseriesDB:**

-        * The aggregated data (e.g., candlesticks) is persisted in a NoSQL database for further analysis and historical tracking.
+        * The aggregated data (e.g., candlesticks) are persisted in a Timeseries database for further analysis and historical tracking.

-5. **UDP Multicasting**
+6. **UDP Multicasting**

         * The MarketDataService will recieve real time updates from the exchange through multicast groups.
         * UDP is made reliable by ensuring rate matching.
 (Virtual Threads and Multiple Instances listening to the same events)
         * Duplicate updations/persistance are avoided using distributed locking.

-6. **Benefits:**

-        * Efficient storage and updates with in Redis.
-        * Flexible aggregation and insight generation using distributed jobs.
-        * Scalable storage of historical data in a NoSQL database.

-7. **Note:**
+7. **LMAX Disruptor**

-        * This is a high-level overview.
-Actual implementation details and data sizes may vary.

-        **Further Considerations:**

-        * Data filtering strategies for selecting valuable updates in Redis.
-        * Error handling and data consistency across different storage layers.
+       * Lmax Disruptor was used to ensure low latency message(ticks) processing.
+It was used to avoid locks and multicast messages thus improving across the application thus enabling low latency and high through put.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------